Matt25969/LAFB/README.md

 	docker login

-*Enter username and password when requested*
+*enter username and password when requested*

 	docker-compose push